Lavnya16/MedBridge/Logbook.md

 •	e-Hospital by NIC (India): A government-initiated platform focusing on administrative processes in public hospitals.
 While it offers core functionalities, it lacks user-friendly interfaces and customization.
 •	Apollo 24/7 & Practo: These platforms focus more on patient engagement and remote consultations but are limited in terms of backend hospital workflow integration.
-•	Commercial ERP Systems: Solutions like Meditech, Cerner, and EPIC are widely used in private hospitals but are costly, complex, and not easily adaptable for smaller hospitals.
+•	Commercial ERP Systems: Solutions like Meditech, Cerner, and EPIC are widely used in private hospitals but are costly, complex, and not easily adaptable for smaller hospitals. aa

 ## 2.2 Limitations Identified